tezedge/tezedge/apps/baker/README.md

 ```
 tezos-signer \
     -E "http://localhost:18732" \
-    import secret key ledger0 "ledger://reckless-duck-mysterious-wallaby/ed25519/0h/0h"
+    import secret key <delegate_alias> "ledger://reckless-duck-mysterious-wallaby/ed25519/0h/0h"
 ```

-This will print `added: tz1...`, it is you public key.
+This will print `added: tz1...`, it is your public key.
 Run the following command to import it.
-The command has `secret key` words, but it working with link, that containing public key hash, the real secret key is still inside the ledger, and doesn't expose.
+The command has `secret key` words, but it is working with the link that contains public key hash, the real secret key is still inside the ledger, and isn't exposed.
 ```
 tezos-client
     -E "http://localhost:18732" \